mihaiToader/mini-css-extract-plugin-with-rtl/README.md

       // Global variable (e.g., `window.pageDir`) whose value determines whether to load the LTR or
       // RTL version of a CSS chunk at runtime.
 Value should be either `"ltr"` or `"rtl"`.
 If the
       // `rtlGlobalVar` option is not specified, we check `document.dir` by default.
-      rtlGlobalVar: 'pageDir'
+      rtlGlobalVar: 'pageDir',
     }),
-    new WebpackRTLPlugin() // You must not pass filename option ],
+    new WebpackRTLPlugin(), // You must not pass filename option ],
   module: {
     rules: [